abhishekshedge01/Contract-App/README.md

 ### Add Contract Activity

-- Add the vending activity details.
+- Add the upcoming task details.

 ### Details Contract Activity

 - The user can only view the vending activity in detail.
-- Here he has 2 options either to edit or delete the activity.
+- Here he has 2 options either to edit or __delete__ the __activity__.
-- If clicks delete, he is shown a confirmation whether to delete.
+- If clicks __delete__, he is shown a confirmation whether to delete.
 If yes, he is redirected to the dashboard where the Upcoming contracts page gets updated in sorted order.
-- If clicks edit he is redirected to the edit activity.
+- If clicks __edit__ he is redirected to the edit activity.

 ### Edit Contract Activity